ckdextergames/Icarus_mods/README.md

 * Go to \Icarus\Content\Paks\mods.
 If there is no mods folder, create one inside Paks
 * Download .pak file from here and put it in the mods folder.
 * Relaunch steam and Icarus.
 Enjoy!

+__WARNING: these mods are intended for Offline and/or solo play.
+Playing with others who aren't using the same mods or any mods could cause errors, crashes, and/or inventory loss.__